Bavi4822/Bavi-b_banookas/README.md

 Aspiring to Inspire.
 Treat others how one would like to be treated.
 The legacy is built on Truth, Loyalty & Honor.
-This is my opprtunity to contribute to the world and give back what was given to me.
+This is my opportunity to contribute to the world and give back what was given to me.